 How long does faucet replacement take?

-Most bathroom faucets take 45–60 minutes.
-Kitchen faucets with pull-down sprayers take 60–90 minutes.
-If we have to replace a shutoff valve or supply lines, add 15–30 minutes.
+Bathroom faucets take 45 60 minutes.
+Kitchen faucets with pull-down sprayers take 60 90 minutes.
+Shutoff valve or supply line replacement adds 15 30 minutes.

 My shutoff valve won't close.
 Is that a problem?

 Yes.
-A stuck or leaking shutoff valve needs to be replaced before or during faucet work.
-We can handle it in the same visit for $100–$200 extra per valve.
-Leaving it broken means you won't be able to shut off water if you have an emergency later.
+You need it replaced before or during faucet work.
+We can do it the same visit for $100 $200 extra per valve.
+A broken valve means no water shut-off in an emergency.

 What if my faucet has three holes but I want to install a single-hole faucet?

-We can fill the extra holes with plugs or escutcheons, or we can blank-off the deck with a cover plate.
-It takes 10 extra minutes and looks clean.
+We fill the extra holes with plugs or escutcheons, or blank-off the deck with a cover plate.
+Takes 10 extra minutes and looks clean.
 We'll show you the options when we arrive.

 Service Areas

-We serve your area, your area, your area, and your area.
-Same-day service is available most days.
+We serve Chandler, Gilbert, Mesa, and the greater Phoenix area.
+Same-day appointments available most days.

 Ready to Replace That Faucet?

-Stop living with a leaky or broken faucet.
-Book Online or contact us to get a quote and schedule your replacement.
+Stop dealing with a leaky or broken faucet.
+Book Online to get a quote and set up your replacement.
 We'll show up on time, do the work right, and leave your bathroom or kitchen clean.
-That's the Toolbox Pro difference.
+That's what we do.